-The Canadian Museum for Human Rights (CMHR) has been certified by the Canada Green Building Council as a LEED® Silver building, meeting some of the highest environmental performance standards in the world.
+The Canadian Museum for Human Rights (CMHR) has been certified by the Canada Green Building Council - will open in a new tab as a LEED® Silver building, meeting some of the highest environmental performance standards in the world.

 Green roofs, rainwater harvesting, natural lighting and a high-efficiency heating system are among the many features that contributed to its rating under the Leadership in Energy and Environmental Design (LEED) certification program.

 The CMHR grounds are also Canada's largest tract of revegetated native prairie in an urban downtown setting.
 More than 1.6 hectares of grounds and 2,800 square metres of roof were seeded with 15 species of prairie grasses, plants and trees — creating a drought-tolerant prairie ecosystem that saves on maintenance and irrigation.